 The master output of Scratch Live can be controlled using the master gain control.
-This adjusts the output volume of all tracks played.Ctrlclick the knob to reset it to 12 o'clock.
+This adjusts the output volume of all tracks played.

-NOTE: For best results, set the master gain to 12 o'clock, and adjust the volume of individual tracks using the track gain adjustment.
+NOTE: For best results, set the master gain to the 12 o'clock position, and adjust the volume of individual tracks using the track gain adjustment.

-33 / 45 Speeds
+33 / 45 SPEEDS